csula/cs590-fall-2015/documents/notes/05_framework-complex-systems.md

 ## Build the `View`

-To build a view, create the `resources/gradequiz/endpoint/example/quiz.html`
+To build a view, create the file `resources/gradesheet/endpoint/example/quiz.html`

 ```html
 <!DOCTYPE html>